 See below for our Workshop Leaders, Editors, and members of the Agents Panel.

-Members of New York Writers Workshop who serve as Workshop Leaders at the Conferences include:
+Other members of New York Writers Workshop who serve as Workshop Leaders include:

 Richard Goodman is the author of French Dirt: The Story of a Garden in the South of France, A New York Memoir and The Soul of Creative Writing.
 His book, The Bicycle Diaries: One Man’s Journey Through September 11th, with original wood engravings by Gaylord Schanilec, is part of the permanent collection of the 9/11 Memorial Museum.
 Of French Dirt, the San Francisco Chronicle wrote, “it is one of the most charming, perceptive and subtle books ever written about the French by an American.”
 Richard Goodman has written on a variety of subjects for many national publications, including The New York Times, Harvard Review, Creative Nonfiction, The Writer’s Chronicle, River Teeth, Commonweal, Vanity Fair, Saveur, Ascent, French Review and Michigan Quarterly Review.
 He wrote the introduction for Travelers’ Tales Provence and has been a frequent contributor for the Travelers’ Tales series of books.
 He is Assistant Professor of Creative Nonfiction Writing at the University of New Orleans.
 For more information, and an extensive sampling of Richard Goodman’s writing, please go to his homepage.